Trel725/chavrprog/README.md

 AVR programmer using  Chinese ch341a chip

 There is a lot of strange things from China, and ch341a is one of the them.
 Cheap USB-Serial, USB-SPI, USB-I2C, USB-Parralel, etc makes it seems to be the real thing.
 However, lack of documentation make that device almost useless, except for couple of open-source projects.
-This project adds support for AVR microcotrollers programming using CH341a chip/
+This project adds support for AVR microcotrollers programming using CH341a chip.

 Project is based on ch341prog by Setarcos (https://github.com/setarcos/ch341prog), and technically is a brief implementation of ATMEL serial programming protocol using low-level functions from ch341prog project.